Last updated: Dec 05, 2019

 But don’t let this conditioning stop you from dreaming greater things.

-Better health, better fitness, better education, better living conditions, better neighbourhood, a better career and better finances – dream what your heart desires.
+Better health, better fitness, better education, better living conditions, better neighbourhood—dream what your heart desires.
 And never let the unreal content overpower your life.

-You may appear content, but the truth is that there is a kind of discontent – an underlying current which, if not addressed can distort your life.
+You may appear content, but the truth is that there is a kind of discontent—an underlying current which, if not addressed, can screw your life.

 You feel something is not right.